lightning/bolts/02-peer-protocol.md

 ## Channel Establishment

+After authentication and initializing a connection, channel establishment may begin.
-Channel establishment begins immediately after authentication and consists of the funding node (funder) sending an `open_channel` message, followed by the responding node (fundee) sending `accept_channel`.
+This consists of the funding node (funder) sending an `open_channel` message, followed by the responding node (fundee) sending `accept_channel`.
 With the channel parameters locked in, the funder is able to create the funding transaction and both versions of the commitment transaction, as described in